KPRC (AM): Early history (1923–1941)

 In 1923, Houston Post-Dispatch owner Ross S. Sterling met Alfred P. Daniel, a radio instructor at a Houston YMCA whose students included Sterling's son Ross Sterling Jr. The elder Sterling and Daniel discussed starting a new radio station affiliated with the Post-Dispatch.
 William P. Hobby, president and publisher of the Post-Dispatch, asked Sterling to launch the radio station.

 Before a 500 watt Westinghouse Electric transmitter arrived in Houston, Sterling Jr. died.
 In 1925, when the World Advertising Convention was to be held in Houston featuring U.S. Commerce Secretary Herbert Hoover, Daniel again talked to Sterling Sr. about the radio station idea.
 Sterling agreed, and the radio station was created in three weeks.
-On May 9, 1925, their radio station KPRC signed on at 1010 kHz and 500 watts of power, with Daniel as the station's first announcer and program director.
+On May 9, 1925, their radio station KPRC signed-on on 1010 kHz with 500 watts of power, with Daniel as the station's first announcer and program director.
 Guests on the opening broadcast included William P. Hobby, Texas poet laureate Judd Mortimer Lewis, and the First Garrison Band of Mexico.
 The call signs stood for "Kotton Port Rail Center", a reference to the cotton trade.

 Broadcasting from the "Skyline Studios" at the 22-story Houston Post-Dispatch building in downtown Houston, KPRC featured daily live music and a daily children's storytelling show hosted by Lewis, Uncle Judd's Kiddies' Hour.

 In 1927, it interrupted its scheduled programming to give out dispatches for the Houston Police Department.
 That year, KPRC moved from 1010 to 920 kHz.
 Tex Ritter had a Saturday show on KPRC in the late 1920s singing original country ballads.

 KPRC co-founded the Texas Quality Network (TQN) in 1934 with three of the other top radio stations in Texas: WBAP in Fort Worth, WFAA in Dallas, and WOAI in San Antonio.
 Connecting the four stations by telephone line, TQN enabled them to make simultaneous broadcasts of the same program.
 The four stations also provided over 100 kW of power combined at night.
 TQN featured sports and music programs sponsored by various local businesses, for instance football games sponsored by Humble Oil and The Light Crust Doughboys, a country music show.
 By 1935, KPRC became a member of the NBC Radio Network.

 KPRC increased its power tenfold to 5 kW in 1936.
 Then in 1937, KPRC and KTRH co-installed what was the second transmitter in the world that could send waves from two stations at the same time.